How's Your Score?

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your credit score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a decent interest rate.
-You'll still get approved for a mortgage with a lower score, but the interest paid over the life of the loan could be more than double the amount of an individual having a better FICO score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your credit score gives lenders a view of what type of borrower you'll be solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
+If your score is less than that, you can still qualify for a loan, but the interest accumulated in the long run could be more than double that of an individual with a near perfect credit score.

-You want a better score, but how do you get it?
+There are plans to raise your score.
 Building your FICO score takes time.
-It can be difficult to make a significant change in your FICO score with quick fixes, but your score can improve in a year by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
-The best way to do this is to know your FICO score.
-You'll improve your credit score by using these helpful hints:
+It can be rare to make a large-scale change in your FICO score with quick fixes, but your score can improve in a year or two by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
+The most important thing is to know your FICO score.
+You'll improve your credit score by using these tips:

-Now that you're better informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
-With the help of Mickey Hambright, the loan process can be a stress-free experience so you, too, can achieve home ownership.
+Knowing the methods you can use to improve your FICO score, you're one step closer to becoming a homeowner.
+Know that when you're ready to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
+With the help of Mickey Hambright, the loan process can be a stress-free experience so you, too, can become a homeowner.